 It’s a good idea to equip yourself with a fire extinguisher, multiple sealed five-gallon buckets of water, a first aid kit, shovels, weed whackers, an ax, or any other tool you think you may need to help save yourself or someone else in the woods.

 The Boy Scout motto, Be Prepared, is of paramount importance in this event.
 You could find yourself all alone trying to extract someone from a burning car in the worst case scenario.

 If I’ve not already answered that subliminal question roiling around in your head, “What’s in this for me Tim?
 Why should I go out and battle the dust and bugs?”, then I’ll finish with this.

 Not only do you get a swell event t-shirt that commemorates your service and sacrifice, but you also get to meet some very interesting fellow radio operators from around the region.
 You can walk up and converse with world-class rally drivers that travel from around the world to race on these epic gravel roads.

 But wait, there’s more!
 If you’re lucky enough to get assigned to the epic Aziscohos stage like I was, bring your bathing suit!
 Just 1.3 miles from the start line is a hidden jewel of a stream with three or four personal swimming holes about the size of a hot tub.

 This stage is normally run twice with a three-hour break between the two races.
-That’s plenty of time to get in a great relaxing swim or break out your outdoor HF radio and make a few quick QSOs like I did.
+That’s plenty of time to get in a great relaxing swim or break out your outdoor HF radio and make a few quick QSOs as I did.

-If you need further encouragement to come join the fun, feel free to reach out to me.
-If you live somewhere other than the Northeast USA, believe me there are rally races like the NEFR very close to where you are.
+If you need further encouragement to come to join the fun, feel free to reach out to me.
+If you live somewhere other than the Northeast USA, believe me, there are rally races like the NEFR very close to where you are.
 Just go online and look for them.
 I guarantee you they need your skills and you’ll not regret going.